AdsanaGithub/Adsana-React-PWA-Test/README.md

 ## Adsana Cryptocurrency Progressive Web App (PWA) test

+PWA´s are the future of front end mobile application development.

-The PWA gathers and displays crypotocurrency price information in real time.
+This PWA gathers and displays crypotocurrency price information in real time.

+We built the front end of a React based Cryptocurrency Progressive Web App front end to test the speed, ease of use, deployment and file size of a PWA.

 ![Adsana](Adsanapwa.png)